barnstee/UA-CloudPublisher/README.md

 * Publishing from the cloud via a broker
 * Publishing on data changes or on regular intervals
 * Supports publishednodes.json imput file format
+* Support for storing configuration files locally
-* Support for storing configuration files locally or in the cloud
+* Support for storing configuration files in the Azure cloud
+* Support for storing configuration files in Microsoft OneLake
 * Support for Store & Forward during Internet connection outages
 * Support for username and password authentication
 * Support for both Intel x64 and ARM x64 architectures (Raspberry Pi4, etc.) with pre-built Docker containers ready for use